 Talk to an Employment Tax Attorney Today

 The employment tax attorneys at Sodowsky Law Firm, PC have helped several individuals and their businesses recover from IRS and state-level tax issues.
-If your business is currently being audited or otherwise in the IRS’s crosshairs, call a skilled Virginia tax attorney.
-We can help reduce your liability, negotiate a compromise, and otherwise protect your business and assets from the IRS.
+If your business is currently being audited or otherwise in the IRS’s crosshairs, call a skilled Virginia tax attorney. we can help navigate these treacherous waters, develop and implement a resolution plan, which may be an installment agreement or an offer in compromise, and otherwise help protect your business and assets from the IRS.